3. Building and Running CAM

 CAM can be run from either a CESM release or from a CAM development version.
 As noted previously, scientific work should only be done using a CESM release.
 Both CESM releases and CAM development versions are cloned from git repositories.
 For a CESM release see Downloading CESM.
 For CAM development versions see Downloading CAM standalone.

-CAM runs are setup, built, and executed using a feature of the Common Infrastructure for Modeling the Earth (CIME) known as the Case Control System (CCS).
+CAM runs are setup, built, and executed using functionality of the Common Infrastructure for Modeling the Earth (CIME) known as the Case Control System (CCS).
 A general description of using CIME for a CESM run is found in the CESM Quick Start.
 In this section we provide some examples using the CIME scripts to run CAM standalone configurations.
 These directions also apply to the CAM extension models of CAM-chem, WACCM and WACCM-X.

 In order to run CAM on any given machine, CIME must be configured to